 CT Breeder has the largest selection of outstanding purebred puppies for sale in Connecticut and specializes in high quality designer puppies for sale.

 We have over 40 years of experience and will help you find the perfect pet!

 As a special service to all our customers, we offer a free lifetime dog training program when you buy a new pet, ensuring a lasting bond with your new puppy.

-Our purebred puppies for sale includes the following: Labrador Retriever, German Shepherd, Golden Retriever, Cavalier King Charles Spaniel, Beagle, English Bulldog, French Bulldog, Yorkshire Terrier, Poodle, Rottweiler, Boxer, Siberian Husky, Dachshund, Maltese, Bichon, Doberman, Great Dane and more.
+Our purebred puppies for sale includes the following: Labrador Retriever, German Shepherd, Golden Retriever, Cavalier King Charles Spaniel, Beagle, English Bulldog, French Bulldog, Yorkshire Terrier, Poodle, Rottweiler, Boxer, Siberian Husky, Dachshund, Maltese, Bichon Frise, Doberman, Great Dane and more.

 CT Breeder also offers the following designer puppies for sale: Cock-a-poo, Goldendoodle, Pomsky, Bichon-poo, Havamalt, Puggle, Cava-poo, Malshi, Morkie, Teddy Bear, Yorkie-poo, Labradoodle, Malti-poo, Schnoodle and much more.

 They’re smart.
 They’re dependable.
 They’re highly adaptable.
 And above all, they’re loyal.
 In the dog world, German Shepherds are heroes.
 To see why German Shepherds are America’s favorite dog, read on.